ysalam25/SheHacks/README.md

 npm install
 ```

-2. To run the app
+2. To run the app (You can only run the app when our server is up and runnning)

 ```npm start```